 You must test the user acceptance of your product before and after you launch it.
 Also, try using your product from the customer's point of view.
 Even the slightest blip can consume a lot of time for new users.

-This practice will help you identify any obstacles and remove them from your product.
+This practice will help you identify and remove any obstacles to your product.

 You need to map out the personalized customer onboarding journey and avoid irrelevant steps for each customer's specific needs without overwhelming the customers.